How to Help Someone Struggling with PTSD

 When a person gets agitated, it can feel uncomfortable, and that could make you react badly.
 You don’t want to do that.
 You want to keep your cool as much as you can.
 If your loved one says something hurtful, respond calmly.
 You can express the hurt you feel but do it calmly so that you don’t make matters worse.

-One of the worst things you may experience with someone suffering from PTSD is their need to recount past traumatic events.
-If these events were particularly unsettling and involved things no human being should ever endure, then you’re going to have a hard time listening.
+One of the harder things you may experience with someone living with PTSD is their need to recount past traumatic events.
+If these events were particularly unsettling, then you’re going to have a hard time listening.

 Keep Listening, With Empathy

 Don’t shut down, no matter how much you may want to.
 Continue to listen actively, and be empathetic.
-One reason that it’s a good idea to give us a call is that we’re trained to handle some of those harsher truths, so you won’t have to bear all of them on your own.
+One reason it’s a good idea to give the Mental Health Hotline a call is that you don’t have to carry those harder truths on your own — we can help you find support for both of you.

 Repetition can also get hard to deal with, but allow yourself to focus on the hopeful details.
 Look for small changes, and find ways to make this moment feel less uncomfortable.
 Yes, the truth is that you’re going to have mixed feelings about all of this.

 One day you might feel annoyed, and another day you’ll feel tired or frustrated.
 You’re not the only one.
 Acknowledge these feelings and keep going.
-Talk to someone from our hotline, or find a trained professional near you to help process your stress, which can be substantial.
+Talk to someone from the Mental Health Hotline, or find a licensed professional near you to help process your stress, which can be substantial.

 Find Ways to Cope as a Caregiver